 Our point?
 Advertising and memes work off the same understanding, the same principles.
 Leveraging ‘em to boost your marketing efforts makes a lot of sense.
 Just make sure you understand what you’re imitating.

 Don’t want the hassle of studying the internet?
 We don’t blame ya!
-So why not work with an agency for whom it’s a second language?
+So why not work with an agency for whom meme marketing is a second language?